Vyral/wayne-chang/_posts/2019-09-27-millennial-home-buying-trends-sellers-should-be-aware-of.md

 {% include pullquote.html %}

 **Many millennials also follow what I call “HGTV culture.”** In other words, they grew up watching HGTV, and for them, that’s their only exposure to real estate.
-HGTV shows like “Fix or Flop” or “House Hunters” tend to make it seem like it’s normal to buy a house in 100% turnkey condition.
+HGTV shows like “Flip or Flop” or “House Hunters” tend to make it seem like it’s normal to buy a house in 100% turnkey condition.
 Either that, or it’s a “gut job.”
 As a result, that’s what they sometimes expect.&nbsp;

 I’ve shown plenty of houses to millennials.
 About 10 to 15 years ago, the hottest home design trends included items like dark-wood floors, dark cabinets, and granite countertops.
 Homes with these features aren’t necessarily “updated” anymore, but they’re still turnkey.
 More often than not, though, millennials will enter a home with these features and consider it a gut job.&nbsp;